name of art: "Stop Abuse"

 Scapegoating:

 Scapegoating is being abused by more than one abuser.
 Scapegoating is most common in alcoholic and narcissistic families.
-I have written about scapegoating in alcoholic families here.
+I have a number of posts written about scapegoating and for scapegoats and you can here.
+I have also written about scapegoating in alcoholic families here.
 Or go to my art blog here where I wrote extensively about scapegoating in both alcoholic and narcissistic families.

 What does scapegoating look like from a real live person?
 This forum user described her situation: